-Because my writing leans towards survival and emergency preparedness I’m not so much concerned with the societal collapse in the hew of “a disappearance of a society” but more the quality of life, personal freedoms, and the ability to plan for the future.
+Because my writing leans towards survival and emergency preparedness, I’m not so concerned with the societal collapse in the hew of “a disappearance of a society” but more the quality of life, personal freedoms, and the ability to plan for the future.

-Many of the social and political issues we face today can be directly connected to societal collapses throughout history.
+Many social and political issues we face today can be directly connected to societal collapses throughout history.

-The most important concepts for society are the hope for the future and personal freedom.
+The essential concepts for society are the hope for the future and personal freedom.

-Interested in Societal Collapse, check out Ready Squirrel Article, “26 Ways To Prepare For Societal Collapse.”
+Interested in Societal Collapse?
+Check out the Ready Squirrel Article, “26 Ways To Prepare For Societal Collapse.”

-Today, Venezuela is arguably the poorest country in Latin America even though it has the largest oil reserve in the world, even bigger than the Middle Eastern countries.
+Venezuela is arguably the poorest country in Latin America even though it has the largest oil reserve globally, which is even more significant than the Middle Eastern countries.